-The strategy creation process involved two public workshops, with one hosted at the beginning of the process in November 2023 and the other once preliminary recommendations had been drafted in September 2024.
+The Land Use Strategy creation process involved two public workshops, with one hosted at the beginning of the process in November 2023 and the other once preliminary recommendations had been drafted in September 2024.

-At the November 2023 workshop, attendees participated in a SWOT (strengths, weaknesses, opportuniteis and threats) analysis for each of the core focus areas: Main Steet West, Main Street East, Livingston Avenue and Cassady Avenue.
-That feedback is incorporated in each focus area section throughout this document.
+At the November 2023 workshop, attendees participated in a SWOT (strengths, weaknesses, opportunities and threats) analysis for each of the core focus areas: Main Street West, Main Street East, Livingston Avenue and North Cassady Avenue.
+Their feedback is incorporated in each focus area section throughout this document.
 They were then invited to add their ideas for improved land use to large-format aerial maps of Bexley's core commercial corridors (sample results at right).